About

 music

-Taiwanese-American harpist Tiffany Wu 吳欣穎 (she/her) is based in NYC and LA.
+Harpist Tiffany Wu is based in NYC and LA.

 She holds performance degrees from Northwestern University and New York University, and her principal teachers include Lyric Opera harpists Elizabeth Cifani and Lynn Williams, and jazz harpist Brandee Younger.
 In her spare time, she forgets her tea on the windowsill, enjoys Ghibli movies, writes poetry, and is a passably acceptable plant mom.